kaoulaaps/kaoula/tasks.md

 # Tasks

 -   [] Edit/Delete homework
+-   [] Site admin, can set users to be an teacher
 -   [x] Alerts / Flash Messages
 -   [] Ban Users From Classes
 -   [x] Invite links